Sussex pub walks, perfect for a weekend stroll!

 We’ve put together our list of top Sussex strolls that take in one of our favourite drinking holes.
 When you next feel the need to break the daily grind and escape the bright lights of the city, why not give one of our Sussex pub walks a try.

 The Fountain Inn is a fabulous country pub that was made famous by the Paul McCartney song “Wonderful Christmas Time”.
-The pub has all the trappings you could expect from a countryside boozer.
-Flagstone floors and inglenook fireplaces appear throughout and the beautiful garden and duck pond are wonderful in the summer time.
+The Sussex pub has all the trappings you could expect from a countryside boozer.
+Flagstone floors and inglenook fireplaces appear throughout and the beautiful garden and duck pond are wonderful in the summertime.

 As far as the walk goes this is one that we have found online and cannot improve on.
 It is not a challenging walk, but is fairly long so make sure you give yourself time to complete it.
 Starting and ending at the pub, meaning you can park up and perhaps even enjoy a pre-walk pick me up, it takes in some of the fantastic local countryside.
-View over the downs and of Chanctonbury Ring give it some visual appeal, and the potential stop at Wiston tea rooms keeps the sprits high as you go.
-For the full walk map and information follow this link.
+View over the downs and of Chanctonbury Ring give it some visual appeal, and the potential stop at Wiston tea rooms keeps the spirits high as you go.

 The Anchor Inn, Barcombe

 The Anchor Inn is a fabulous pub that is tucked away at the end of an unassuming country lane.
 The pub appears at the end of the lane, on the banks of the river Ouse, and as there is no through traffic this is a tranquil and beautiful spot to enjoy a drink and bite to eat.
 The circular route starts at the pub and is about 3 miles in total.